How to Refinance a Mortgage with No Equity Required Using a 100% Loan

 FHA has more relaxed standards on credit requirements.
 You would need to apply for an FHA mortgage pretty much as if you were buying a home all over again, but you will find that the paperwork requirements are not as stringent.

 Some government lenders will let your credit score be as low as 500, but you would be better off if your credit score is 620 or higher.
+You may even be eligible for a no cost refinance.

 #4 VA for a 100% Refinance